ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 are defined for Key Encryption and Integrated Encryption so that they are fully specified, as required by {{RFC9864}}.

+Test vectors for all algorithms defined in this document are provided in
+{{test-vectors}}.

 When the Key Management Mode is Integrated Encryption, HPKE is used to directly encrypt the plaintext, and the "enc" header parameter MUST NOT be included.
 This specification updates the definition of the "enc" header parameter in